 Lenders allow more people to achieve their goals of homeownership, but not without risk.
 If a borrower stops making payments and defaults on their loan, foreclosure sales can result in a loss of revenue for the lender.
 No lender wants to see their borrowers foreclosed on, which is why they put safeguards into the application process and thoroughly vet a borrower’s financial situation.

 Education income from the GI Bill only lasts while you’re in school, so these funds are short-term by nature.
-Lenders may take this income into consideration as part of your overall financial situation, but few will count it toward your effective, long-term income.
-This means that it may not affect your debt-to-income ratio.
-On the other hand, other forms of military allowance, such as the BAH, can be counted as stable income.
+Lenders may take this income into consideration as part of your overall financial situation, but few, if any will count it toward your effective, long-term income used to qualify for a loan.
+This means that it likely will not positively affect your debt-to-income ratio.
+On the other hand, other forms of military allowance, such as the BAH, can be counted as a stable income, if you are active.

 While your GI Bill funds may not help you qualify for a VA loan directly, the education you receive can lead to a better-paying job, which can significantly expand your home purchasing power.
 When you set your sights on long-term success, the GI Bill and the VA Home Loan Program are important tools to get you where you want to be.
 The best way to find out where you stand is to talk to a lender you can trust.